oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 Acknowledgments
 ---------------

-Thanks to `Mike Bayer`_ (author of SQLAlchemy) for pointing me towards the ``AUTOCOMMIT`` "isolation level" setting.
+Thanks to `Mike Bayer`_ for writing SQLAlchemy(!) and for pointing me towards the ``AUTOCOMMIT`` "isolation level" setting.
 Thanks to `Christophe Pettus`_ for my initial education in Postgres' transaction behavior, and `Aymeric Augustin`_ for the excellent implementation in Django 1.6+.

 .. _autocommit mode: http://docs.sqlalchemy.org/en/rel_0_9/orm/session.html#autocommit-mode
 .. _SQLAlchemy: http://www.sqlalchemy.org/